AndriesBenade/CMPG-323-Project-3---31924220/README.md

 ## Logging In?
 To log in to the web app using an account that you created, simply select the Login option found in the sidebar of the web app and enter all required information for login.
 After providing information, click login.

+## Logging out?
+If you are finished using the web app or if you just want to simply log out, you can click the Logout option found in the sidebar of the web app to logout.

 ## Accessing Data?
 ### How?
 If you want to access the data, simply login and use the options found in the sidebar after logging in.
 Use these options to view, edit and/or delete data from the database.